kleinbottle/swanlotus/content/blogs/using-font-awesome/using-font-awesome.md

 Not one to take things at face value, Sol immediately tested the HTML invocation on his browser [hoping against hope](https://www.thefreedictionary.com/hoping+against+hope) that the given incantation _alone_ could automagically conjure up the atom icon.
 When it did not, Sol muttered to himself that more work was in store.

-He wracked his brain for the reason for failure.
+He wracked his brain for the reason behind the failure.
 After some effort, he decided to simulate his web browser in his head by attempting to 'act' like it.
 "I will assume that the given incantation is meaningful and correct.
 But it is only an HTML fragment.
 If I were a web browser, what would I need _in addition to the incantation_ to display the atom icon?
 How does my browser _know_ what that incantation means?
 It was not born with that knowledge pre-programmed into it somehow. _So who tells it what the incantation means, and where to look for that icon?_" With that thought uppermost in his mind, Sol retired for the night.

 ### A second look at the atom icon